Celebrate National Tourism Week and World Tourism Day!

 Tourism Week in Canada aligns tourism organizations, businesses and other partners from across the country around a common vision: a tourism sector unencumbered by government policies and recognized for its contribution to the Canadian economy.

 In British Columbia, the tourism industry celebrated because #BCTourismMatters!

 - Take photos and share them on social media – in addition to capturing images of your community participating in Tourism Week activities, take photos of other tourism activities that you can share (attractions, tourism employees, your visitor centre, your welcome signage, etc.).
 Use this white #BCTourismMatters banner in your imagery and encourage all your stakeholders to do the same.

-- Share on social media using the hashtag #BCTourismMatters.
-By using this hashtag, we can ensure that all BC Tourism Week activities are easily tracked and shared.
+- Share these images on social media using thehashtags #BCTourismMatters and #TourismWeek.
+By using these hashtags we can ensure that all BC Tourism Week activities are easily tracked and shared.
 Encourage all your stakeholders to do the same.

-- Follow TIABC and Destination BC on our social channels.
+- Follow TIABC, go2HR and Destination BC on their social channels.